AndyCW/MovesenseDotNet/README.md

 ### Samples
 See [Samples](https://github.com/AndyCW/MovesenseDotNet/src/Samples) for sample applications using Movesense.NET.

-### Calling custom app resources
+### Calling custom app resources, or REST endpoints not mapped to Movesense.NET methods
 If you need to call a custom resource that is exposed by your own app running on a Movesense device, such as the **Hello World** sample included in the [Movesense mobile-device-lib samples](https://bitbucket.org/suunto/movesense-device-lib/src/master/samples/hello_world_app/) this is easily achieved.
 Simply call the **ApiCallAsync<T>** method in the Plugin.Movesense API, where T is the return type of the resource (use *string* to just return the JSON response, or define the return type in your app and pass that whereupon ApiCallAsync<T> will deserialize the JSON for you).
 The parameters you pass in the call to ApiCallAsync are the device name, the type of operation (GET, POST, PUT, DELETE) and the path to the resource.
+You can use the same technique for REST endpoints not currently mapped to Movesense.NET API methods.

-For eaxample for a GET of the Hello World resource:
+For example for a GET of the Hello World resource:

 ```C#
 var helloWorldResponse = await Plugin.Movesense.CrossMovesense.Current.ApiCallAsync<string>(mSelectedDevice.Name, Plugin.Movesense.Api.MdsOp.GET, "/Sample/HelloWorld");